NHS England investigations

 • Refer the matter to another body for remediation or intervention (for example – Practitioner Performance Advice [formerly NCAS]).

-• Invite you to appear before an oral hearing if one of the following actions under the PLR is being contemplated:
+• Invite the GP to appear before an oral hearing if one of the following actions under the PLR is being contemplated:

 • Suspension – the PLR do allow for a GP to be suspended immediately, but there is an obligation for the PLDP to review any decision to suspend within 2 days and to offer the GP the opportunity to have an oral hearing before the PLDP.